Deep Weakly-Supervised Learning Methods for Classification and Localization in Histology Images: A Survey: CAMELYON16 protocol for WSL

 \midsepremove

 \midsepdefault

 \item[Sampling normal patches.]
 Normal patches are sampled only from normal WSI.
-A normal patch is sampled randomly and uniformly from the WSI (without repetition nor overlapping).
+A normal patch is sampled randomly and uniformly from the WSI (without repetition or overlapping).
 If the patch has enough tissue (${p^{\bm{x}^\text{b}}_t \geq p_t}$), the patch is accepted.
-The measure of tissue mass is performed at $\text{level}=6$ where it is easy for the OTSU binarization method to split the tissue from the background.
+Tissue mass measurement is performed at $\text{level}=6$ where it is easy for the OTSU binarization method to split the tissue from the background.
 We double-check the tissue mass at $\text{level}=0$.

-Let us consider a set (train, validation, or test) at patch level within a specific fold.
+Let us consider a set (train, validation, or test) at patch level.
 We first pick the corresponding metastatic patches from the metastatic WSI, assuming $n_m$ is their total number.
-Assuming there is $h$ normal WSIs in this set, we sample the same number of normal patches as the total number of metastatic ones.
+Assuming there are $h$ normal WSIs in this set, we sample the same number of normal patches as the total number of metastatic ones.
 In order to mix the patches from all the normal WSI, we sample ${\frac{n_m}{h}}$ normal patches per normal WSI.
-In our experiment, we use the same setup as in the case of sampling metastatic patches: ${p_t = 10\%}$. \autoref{fig:figNormalPatches} illustrates an example of normal patches.
-This sampling procedure implies that metastatic patches are fixed in all the metastatic WSI (also, they are the same across folds), while normal patches within a normal WSI change across folds.
+In our experiment, we use the same setup as in the metastatic patches sampling case: ${p_t = 10\%}$. \autoref{fig:figNormalPatches} illustrates an example of normal patches.

 \end{description}